Title

 Corazon C. Aquino's Executive Order No. 175 amends Republic Act No. 3720 to enhance the regulatory framework for ensuring the safety, purity, and efficacy of foods, drugs, and cosmetics, while establishing the Bureau of Food and Drugs as the authority responsible for enforcement and compliance.

-A 'drug' means articles recognized in official pharmacopeias, articles intended for diagnosis, cure, mitigation, treatment, or prevention of disease in humans or animals, articles other than food intended to affect the structure or function of the body, and components of these articles excluding devices or their parts.
+‘Drugs’ include articles recognized in official compendia (e.g., USP-NF), articles intended for diagnosis/cure/mitigation/treatment/prevention of disease in humans or animals, articles affecting structure or function (other than food), and components of those articles, excluding devices or their components/parts/accessories.

-A 'new drug' includes drugs whose composition is not generally recognized for safety and efficacy, drugs used under new conditions, drugs containing newly discovered active ingredients, new fixed combinations, new indications, new modes of administration, or new dosages or strengths.
+A 'new drug' includes drugs whose composition is not generally recognized by qualified experts as safe, efficacious, and of good quality for the conditions recommended in labeling; or that have become recognized through prior investigations but not used to a material extent/time under new conditions; it also covers newly discovered active ingredients, new fixed combinations, new indications, additional modes of administration, or additional dosage/strength forms.

 Analyze Cases Smarter, Faster